WeooA/XML-Sitemap-to-Excel-Converter/README.md

 ## License

-MIT License - Feel free to use and modify as needed.
+Feel free to use and modify as needed.